FredSoares/FredSoares/README.md

 ## 👨‍💻 What I Do
 - **Software Development**
-  - Co-founder of [Chuva](https://chuva.io), where I specialize in delivering innovative solutions tailored to diverse client needs.
+  - As a Software Engineer I specialize in delivering innovative solutions tailored to diverse client needs.
   - Proficient in **Python**, **JavaScript**, **TypeScript**, **Node.js**, **ReactNativo**, **ReactJS**, **Next.js**, and **AWS Cloud Computing**.
   - Focus on creating efficient and scalable SaaS products and APIs.